onosproject/sdran-docs/install.md

 Inside the router of the EPC-OMEC, a route had to be configured to reach the secondary IP address of OAI-CU/DU via the enb interface.

 And the cu.onf.conf file in the OAI-CU/DU machine had to be correctly configured using the IP addresses of the MME (EPC-CORE) and RIC machines.

+**Notice, in summary the routing rule and IP addresses configuration are performed so OAI-CU/DU can reach EPC-OMEC and vice-versa.**

 ### User Equipment (UE)
 As of now, the current OAI with RiaB setup is running over LTE Band 7.